Back

 The Stephenson building – the home of collaboration

-Newcastle University strives for world-class academic excellence, working not only on the supply side of knowledge creation and dissemination, but also by responding to the demand of societal challenges.
+Newcastle University strives for world-class academic excellence, working not only on the supply side of knowledge creation and dissemination but also by responding to the demands of societal challenges.

-We are placed 1st in the UK and 8th in the world for action on sustainable development in the latest 2022 Times Higher Education Impact Rankings.
+We are placed in the top 100 in the world for action on sustainable development in the latest 2024 Times Higher Education Impact Rankings.

 The Stephenson building is the latest piece in this jigsaw, bringing together educational and research facilities that draw from the internationally leading teams at Newcastle University tackling decarbonisation, including propulsion.